 With that in mind, here is a simple checklist you can use to make the most of your holiday health season:

-— If you offer full travel services (e.g. vaccinations), highlight these with both in-store and window displays, and market them to local businesses to increase footfall.
-Place leaflets around the travel health fixture to remind customers they can ask for advice.
+— If you offer full travel services (e.g. vaccinations) – promote them!
+Highlight the service both in-store and window displays plus market them to local businesses to increase footfall.
+You can also place leaflets around the travel health fixture to remind customers they can ask for advice.

-— When undertaking an MUR, ask if the customer has any holiday plans (UK or abroad) to make sure they have enough supplies for their trip.
-Customers need to be aware that some prescription medicines are restricted in certain countries
+— When undertaking an MUR, ask if the customer has any holiday plans (the UK or abroad).
+Make sure they have enough supplies for their trip.
+Ensure customers are aware of prescription medicines restrictions in certain countries.

-— Advise customers on treating common ailments while travelling by suggesting self-help tips and recommending appropriate products
+— Advise customers on treating common ailments while travelling by suggesting self-help tips and recommending suitable products

-— Put together a few ready-made holiday health kits for customers, with basic essentials, and then tailor them to suit specific needs.
+— Put together a few ready-made holiday health kits for customers.
+Start with basic essentials and tailor them to suit specific needs.
 Remember that some customers may prefer cheaper generic products, rather than established brands

 — Make sure you stock a range of travel-related products – not just suitable medicines, but also things like travel adaptors and mosquito repellents

-— Stock travel-sized products, as security measures mean that liquid medicines need to be in small bottles if they are being taken onto the plane in hand luggage
+— Stock travel-sized products.
+Airport security means liquid medicines need to be in small bottles if they are being taken onto the plane in hand luggage.

 — Holidays are not limited to school breaks, so ensure you keep a smaller range of travel health products all-year-round.